annieflora/CMSI486/Homework2.md

 **Ch 9, #7:**
 *Is it possible to successfully map a binary M:N relationship type without requiring a new relation?
 Why or why not?*

+It is not possible to successfully map a binary M:N relationship without requiring a new relation.
+This is because of the M:N cardinality ratio.
+Creating the new relation with the primary keys of the relations that represent the participating entity types and including them as foreign keys, will create a primary key from their combination.
 _____________
 **Problem #3**